-I don’t like the word passion.
+I don’t necessarily like the word passion.
+For me, writing differs from passion.

 Hello, my name is Laura, and I’m a writer.
 That means I innately digest and express through words.
 Freeing this process is essential to my well-being.